 Bicycles can be privately arranged and delivered, however, most guests find the included golf cart sufficient.
 Isle of Palms Bike Rentals 843 747 BIKE (2453).

 Dewees Island does not offer restaurants or stores, however, excellent options are available on the Isle of Palms and surrounding areas.
-For an insider's guide to area activities, restaurants, events, and local favorite, please visit our Exploring Charleston page.
+For an insider's guide to area activities, restaurants, events, and local favorite, please visit our Things to Do page.

 Departing Ferry schedules are 8:30AM, 9:30AM, and 10:30AM sharp.
 Scheduling is required the morning of departure to prevent overbooking.
 Ferry: (843) 568 3990